Learn more about our bars from leading industry experts.

 David B. Allison, Ph.D., is a researcher, biostatistician, and psychologist whose work has advanced understanding in obesity, nutrition, and aging.
 He currently serves as Professor, Endowed Chair via Texas Children’s Hospital, and Director of the USDA-ARS Children’s Nutrition Research Center at the Baylor College of Medicine.

-Dr. Allison previously served as Dean of the Indiana University School of Public Health-Bloomington and is an elected member of the National Academy of Medicine of the National Academies, recognized for his rigorous and interdisciplinary scientific contributions.
+Dr. Allison previously served as Dean of the Indiana University School of Public Health-Bloomington and is an elected member of the National Academy of Medicine, recognized for his rigorous and interdisciplinary scientific contributions.

 He earned his Ph.D. from Hofstra University and completed a postdoctoral fellowship at Johns Hopkins University, which subsequently inducted him into their prestigious Johns Hopkins Society of Scholars.
 His early academic appointments included the National Institutes of Health (NIH)-funded New York Obesity Research Center at Columbia University.
 He then served until 2017 at the University of Alabama at Birmingham as Distinguished Professor and Director of the NIH-funded Nutrition Obesity Research Center.